Ayo-tech-ai/DeeptechShowcase/README.md

 🤝 Contributions

-This project was built for the 3MTT DeepTech May Showcase as a demonstration of how AI can power scalable and accessible solutions in agriculture and food security.
+This project was built for the 3MTT May Showcase as a demonstration of how AI can power scalable and accessible solutions in agriculture and food security.
 Suggestions, feedback, and collaborations are welcome!